 In the following years I created different Artist’s

-Books and participate to travelling shows, jumping from place
+Books and participated to travelling shows, jumping from place

 to place, that’s End in Nation, migrant show from StudioDieci

 to other worlds.

 Since 2015 I’ve been working on photographic transformations